Granite & Bronze Grave Marker Care for Cemeteries

 Granite

 Granite is prized for its strength and resistance to weather.
 Still, its porous surface can absorb moisture, leading to stains, biological growth, and freeze-thaw damage.
-A neglected granite headstone may show discoloration or moss buildup, which can diminish its appearance and shorten its lifespan.
+A neglected granite headstones may show discoloration or moss buildup, which can diminish its appearance and shorten its lifespan.

 Bronze